gcelano/Linguistic-annotation-and-XQuery-2S-2015/Syllabus.md

   * Syntax: technical nodes and linguistic nodes

 * 19 May 2014
+  * The FLWOR expression: more examples

+* 26 May 2014
   * Functions in XQuery
   * Tokenization, substring, regular expressions

-* 26 May 2014
+* 2 June 2014
   * Argument structure
   * Verbnet